Yuan Mei: Gastronomic work

 The food writer Fuchsia Dunlop has described Yuan as "China’s Brillat-Savarin," and Endymion Wilkinson called him one of the four classical gastronomes.
 In a time when the taste among his contemporaries was for opulence and exotic display, Yuan stood for the "orthodox" style.
 "Nowadays," he wrote, "at the start of the feast the menu is about a hundred feet long".
 This is "mere display, not gastronomy".
 After one such dinner Yuan returned home and cooked congee to appease his hunger.
 He instructed cooks "do not fuss with the natural state of the food just to show that you are a clever cook.
 Bird's nest is beautiful -- why shape it into balls?"
 Yuan criticized his contemporary Li Liweng's magnolia pudding as "created by artifice".
 Yuan also resented what he regarded as the corruption of Chinese food by Manchu cooks.
 The appeal of Manchu cooking was in their stews and roasts, while Chinese cooked broths and soups, but when Manchus serve Chinese dinners and Chinese serve Manchu food, "we lose our originality" and we "toady to each other".

 Yuan published his recipes and thoughts on cooking in his 1792 gastronomic manual and cookbook The Way of Eating.
 A complete and annotated translation was published in 2019.

+Homosexual tendencies

+The poet is also known for his advocacy regarding male beauty, where he was in agreement with the opinion of Zheng Xie, who was an antagonist of his.
+An acquaintance of Yuan Mei reported the poet had "many male favorites" (in Chinese called nanchong (男寵) or waichong (外寵))".